 To attach two knitted pieces using mattress stitch, you thread your darning needle with your yarn, and take it around each of the running threads on both pieces.
 The running threads are the horizontal yarn that goes between the Vs (if you did knit and purl stitch).

-You can go right up close to the edge of the knitted piece – that’s important so it sits flat and doesn’t overlap.
+You should go right up close to the edge of the knitted piece – that’s important so it sits flat and doesn’t overlap.
 Take each of the horizontal strands separately, and just take your needle over to the other side and sew them together.

 Here’s a video of how to do mattress stitch: